hafsaelgha/hafsaelgha/README.md

 - 📊 Strong business and CRM background.
 - 💻 Experienced in designing and building data pipelines for data processing and analysis.
 - 🧩 A problem solver who loves tackling complex data challenges.
+- 🌟 Always eager to learn and stay up-to-date with the latest developments in the data engineering field.

 ## 🛠 Data tools and technologies
 ### 💻 Programming Languages
   ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)